Analytic test configurations and geodesic rays: Envelopes and maximal metrics

-\begin{definition} If $\psi\in \PSH(L),$ then $\psi$ is said to be \emph{maximal} with respect to a metric $\phi$ if $\psi\leq \phi$ and furthermore $\psi=\phi$ a.e.\ with respect to $MA(\psi).$ Similarly, if $A$ is a measurable set, we say that $\psi$ is maximal with respect to $\phi$ on $A$ if $\psi\leq \phi$ and $\psi=\phi$ a.e.\ on $A$ with respect to $MA(\psi).$ \end{definition}
+\begin{definition} If $\psi\in \PSH(L),$ then $\psi$ is said to be \emph{maximal} with respect to a metric $\phi$ if $\psi\leq \phi$ and furthermore $\psi=\phi$ a.e.\ with respect to $MA(\psi)$.
+Similarly, if $A$ is a measurable set, we say that $\psi$ is maximal with respect to $\phi$ on $A$ if $\psi\leq \phi$ and $\psi=\phi$ a.e.\ on $A$ with respect to $MA(\psi)$. \end{definition}

-The terminology is justified by a proof below that the maximal envelope of a continuous metric $\phi$ is maximal with respect to $\phi.$ Note that we do not know whether the maximal envelope $\phi_{[\psi]}$ is equivalent to $\psi$.
-Therefore we cannot at this point use the method in the proof of Theorem \ref{theorem1} in \cite{Berman2}, so instead we will use an approximation argument.
-The reason for the use of the word maximal is motivated by the following property:
+\begin{remark} The terminology is justified by a proof below that the maximal envelope of a continuous metric $\phi$ is maximal with respect to $\phi$.
+As it is defined as a limit, it is not clear from the definition if $\phi_{[\psi]}$ is equivalent to $\psi$ (this can be shown if $\psi$ has algebraic singularities by passing to a suitable resolution, and we refer the reader to \cite{Ross3} for a further study of maximal envelopes).
+For this reason, the method in the proof of Theorem \ref{theorem1} in \cite{Berman2} does not directly apply, so instead we will use an approximation argument. \end{remark}